-Our ability to provide quality merchandise on a profitable basis may be subject to economic factors and influences that we cannot control.
-National or international events, including uncertainties in the global financial markets, U.S. government policies, the Middle East and Asia, could lead to disruptions in economies in the United States or in foreign countries where a significant portion of our merchandise is manufactured.
-These and other factors could increase our merchandise costs and other costs that are critical to our operations.
+Our ability to provide quality imported merchandise on a profitable basis may be subject to political and economic factors and influences that we cannot control.
+National or international events, including changes in government trade or other policies, could increase our merchandise costs and other costs that are critical to our operations.
 Consumer spending could also decline because of economic pressures.
 See "Risk Factors."

 We do not believe that inflation has had a material impact on our financial position or results of operations to date.
-A high rate of inflation in the future may have an adverse effect on our ability to maintain current levels of gross profit and selling, general and administrative expenses as a percentage of net sales if the selling prices of our merchandise do not increase with these increased costs.
+A high rate of inflation or other increases in the cost of conducting our business in the future may have an adverse effect on our ability to maintain current levels of gross profit and selling, general and administrative expenses as a percentage of net sales if the selling prices of our merchandise do not increase with these increased costs.